 All entrants must have attained a minimum grade C in GCSE English and Maths (Level 4 or above), and if entrants are applying for Primary phase then entrants must also have GCSE grade C in Science (Level 4 or above).

-School Experience is not essential but if desired, this can be arranged by contacting Claire Hutton (firstname.lastname@example.org) or call 01325 523474.
+School Experience is not essential but if desired, this can be arranged by contacting a member of the team on firstname.lastname@example.org or call 01325 523460.

 We are looking for enthusiastic applicants with very good communication skills, the determination to succeed, a commitment to working hard and the ability to work with others.